zowe/docs-site/docs/getting-started/install-zowe-sdks.md

 - [Zowe Client Python SDK](https://zowe-client-python-sdk.readthedocs.io/en/latest/) *technical preview*
 - [Zowe SDK Sample Scripts](https://github.com/zowe/zowe-sdk-sample-scripts/)

 ## SDK software requirements and dependencies

 ### Java SDK

 Requires Java Runtime Environment (JRE) 17.

-To install this library in your project, use a build tool such as Maven, Gradle or Ant.
-Use the following link to get necessary artifacts: https://mvnrepository.com/artifact/org.zowe.client.java.sdk/zowe-client-java-sdk.
+To install this library in your project, use a build tool such as Maven, Gradle, or Ant.
+Get the necessary artifacts from the [Java SDK repository](https://mvnrepository.com/artifact/org.zowe.client.java.sdk/zowe-client-java-sdk).

+If you add the Java SDK as a dependency to your project, Maven or Gradle automatically downloads the dependencies.

 For a Maven project, add the SDK as a dependency by updating the `pom.xml` file: